Duke-GCB/ansible-hackday/README.md

 GCB Informatics is running a hack day on May 7, 2015.
 This event will focus on automated provisioning of servers, specifically using [Ansible](http://ansible.com).

+## Contributing

+Please feel free to append to this file before the hackday, especially to include use cases or other references.
+We do not plan to make __playbooks__ public, but methods/resources and tasks for the the hackday should be tracked in this repo.

 ## Preparation

 To have a productive hackday, everyone should familiarize themselves with: